KingCubic/SIC-Compiler-Project-in-C/README.md

 This project was for the systems software course at UNF.
 It utilizes C to input a script written in SIC and output machine level code that can be ran on the SIC execution application.
-It consists of two passes.
+It consists of two passes, both of which can be found in the main.c file.